Will Jake Paul still fight Tommy Fury?

 Fury was forced to withdraw from the pair’s scheduled clash in December due to a broken rib and chest infection

-Jake Paul’s fight against Tommy Fury fell through this month, two weeks before it was set to take place.
+Jake Paul’s fight against Tommy Fury fell through earlier this month, two weeks before it was set to take place.

 YouTube star Paul was scheduled to box Fury – half-brother of heavyweight champion Tyson – in Tampa, Florida on 18 December, but Fury was forced to withdraw from the bout due to a broken rib and chest infection.